“QA used to be about finding bugs; now it’s about holding the entire release together under constant pressure.”

-You’ve felt it—QA isn’t what it used to be.
-The pace is faster.
-The stakes are higher.
-One minute, you’re chasing down a flaky automation script; the next, you're scrambling to adjust test cases after another last-minute product update.
-And somehow, everything still needs to ship yesterday.
+Next, you're scrambling to adjust test cases after another last-minute product update.
+And somehow, everything still needed to ship yesterday.

 That’s why we created this guide.
-We’ve compiled the 17 most pressing challenges faced by the quality assurance team, backed by actual trends and hard-won experience.
+We’ve compiled the 17 most pressing challenges faced by the quality assurance team.
+These challenges are literally backed by actual trends and hard-won experience.
 And for each one, we offer practical, tested strategies to help you move from reactive to resilient.

-If you’ve ever felt like QA is becoming more chaotic than controlled, you’re not alone—and you’re in the right place.
+If you’ve ever felt like QA is becoming more chaotic than controlled, you’re not alone.
+You’re in the right place!
+Let’s get started right away.

 QASource Solution: